srini2021m/srini2021m/README.md

 ⋆.˚☾⭒.˚⋆˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆.

 ୨୧ about me ୨୧
-✧ recently graduated with a double major in computer science + psychology
+✧ recently graduated from Mount Holyoke with a double major in computer science + psychology
 ✧ i’m drawn to interactive systems, human-centered research and impact-focused works
-✧ currently exploring: how to transition into a post-grad life
+✧ currently exploring: jobs in the tech industry

 <!--⋆.˚ ☁︎⋆.˚₊‧──────‧₊˚⋆☽˚｡⋆